khuang1218/redpitaya-cold-atoms-tools/README.md

 # Red Pitaya Tools for Cold Atoms Experiments

-This repository contains **C-based control and acquisition programs** developed for use with **Red Pitaya** hardware in **cold atoms**, **laser spectroscopy**, and **quantum optics** experiments.
+This repository contains **C and Python programs** developed for use with **Red Pitaya** hardware in **cold atoms**, **laser spectroscopy**, and **quantum optics** experiments.
-The tools included here were originally developed for real AMO laboratory systems (laser locking, AOM ramping, photodiode-triggered sequences).
+The tools included here were originally developed for real AMO laboratory systems (laser locking, AOM ramping, spectroscopy, and phase‐noise measurement).

-All programs use the official Red Pitaya C API (`redpitaya/rp.h`) and are designed to run directly on the Red Pitaya board or via remote compilation.
+All **C programs** use the official Red Pitaya C API (`redpitaya/rp.h`) and are designed to run directly on the Red Pitaya board or via remote compilation.

+All **Python programs** use SCPI communication over Ethernet via the `redpitaya_scpi` module for remote data acquisition and control.

 ---